mahimahithefish/Disaster-Tweets-Classification/README.md

 ![lregscore](lregscore.png)

 ### XG Boost
 We used the XGBRegressor from the xgboost library to train the given tweet.
-I used 10000 n_estimators, a learning rate of 0.1 and "binary:logistic" objective.
+This model is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+I set the parameters to 10,000 n_estimators, 0.1 learning rate  and "binary:logistic" objective.

 The XG boost model got an accuracy of 77.75% on the kaggle submission.

 ## Resources
 -  Kaggle: [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started)